 With custom windows come custom types of glass.
 There are different glass types to suit every need.
 Privacy glass is often favored for bathrooms or for areas where additional privacy is desired.
 Privacy glass is usually available in many different styles.

 One last important factor to consider is the type of glass used for your window replacements.
 There is standard glass, and there is glass with low emissivity (low-E).
 Low-E glass is made to reflect thermal rays instead of absorbing them.
-This process keeps the hot temperatures outside where they belong in the humid summers.
+This process keeps the hot temperatures from humid Atlanta summers outside where they belong.
 Low-E glass is made by adding a microscopic layer of coating to the glass.
 This allows the glass to be in every window pane.
 With a triple-pane window, there are three layers of protection.

 The other option besides low-E glass is to buy a window film that is installed on the glass by the homeowner or some other hired expert.
 Window films are not as uniform.
 It is impossible to get the window film inside the different window panes, leaving your home more exposed to the elements.
 While window tint is the cheaper option, it allows for a significantly lower level of protection.